Basvdbrink1998/Influencing-social-networks/README.md

 # Requirements

-The project uses Python.
+The project uses Python and Bash.
-Code is multiplatform and should run on any standard operating system (i.e. Linux/Unix, MacOS, Windows).
+Code is made and tested on a Linux operating system.

 ## Python dependencies